987839088534212

 But it isn’t just about the amount of sleep you get; it’s about the quality of sleep which is why creating a sleep schedule and a “nightly” routine during the day is essential.

 To ensure you’re getting enough sleep (and quality sleep), stick to your normal bedtime routine.
-If you typically…
+Maybe you typically do these things before bed:

 • Take a shower